openenergymonitor/guide/source/setup/import.markdown

 <p class="note">
 Currently the Backup Module can only be used with Local Emoncms <strong>not</strong> Emoncms.org </p>

-## Restore using USB SD card reader
+## Restore using a USB SD card reader

 1. Place the old SD card in a SD card reader and plug into any of the USB ports on the Pi running the new image
 2. Navigate to Setup > Backup